tast2129/Grooving-Shredders/README.md

 * Within "PYNQ" and "Python" there are a lot of old testing files.
 The current and in-progress files in these folders are:
   * PYNQ: "beamforming_testing.ipynb"
   * Python: "delay_and_sum_synthesis.ipynb"

-Email Wes McEvoy @ wemc8162@colorado.edu with any questions.